The Girl with a Clock for a Heart ~ Peter Swanson ~ Review

 Tagline: First love, first possible serial killer

 I hated the title of this book when I spotted it in the Free Little Library.
-It was still there a couple of weeks later, and this time I got infuriated: who tf would want to read a book about a girl that boring???
+It was still there a couple of weeks later, and this time I got infuriated: who th would want to read a book about a girl that boring???
 Shut up.
 I hid it behind some other books, and walked away in a snit.

 girl with clock for heart early cover

-As it happens, I already had one of Peter’s books in my book pile, which I didn’t realize at the time: Her Every Fear.
-And I quickly discovered that I loved it!
-But what a surprise to see that he also wrote this one with the creaky title.
-Still, I liked Her Every Fear a lot, so went back to the Little Library to pick up the clock one…and of course, since I had shunned it 2 or 3 times before, it was now gone!
-So I got this copy at a normal library.
+But what a surprise to see that he also wrote this one, with the creaky weird title.
+Still, I liked Her Every Fear a lot, so went back to the Little Library to pick up the clock one…and ofĀ course, since I had shunned it 2 or 3 times before, it was now gone!
+So I got this copy at a normal library, when they finally opened again..

 We bounce from the past to the present many times – both of which are pretty shady, as far as she is concerned.
 (Actually, I stopped liking her in Florida, when we discovered she’s a Big Fat Liar.)

 This was a fast page-turner!
-My landlady/roommate has been doing her usual tricks, but more so, including springing overnight guests with no notice who want to use MY bathroom, so I definitely needed some bookish distraction.
+My most recent landlady/roommate has been doing her usual tricks, but more so, including springing overnight guests with no notice who want to use MY bathroom, so I definitely needed some bookish distraction.
 I had no interest in George’s old love affair – or even his current watery one – but I wanted to find out if Liana really was a murderer…plus, the thugs constantly hanging around her were genuinely scary.

 The cover is dreadful.
-But in later editions, quel difference! (see below)
+But in later editions, quel difference! (see below) It’s a red and black shocker!
+Doesn’t make up for the lame title, but, better.

-Spoilers for this debut novel!
+Spoilers Spoilers Spoilers for this debut novel!

 The author cleverly spilled only a little at a time about Liana’s tough past, her motives, and of course suspicious deaths of people she knows.
 And George finds excuses for her each time!
-But really: once we find out she killed her own father — a knife slice across the throat – she is unforgivable.
-(George says: Well, at least he died after a good dinner.
-Ass!!!)

 Other critiques of The Girl with a Clock for a Heart